16strands/Thesis/README.md

 ## QUESTIONS
-* Should the eventQueue be empty at the end of each round?
 * GSR is established by setting a latency range at t=0 and then the range decreases until the GSR and then the range becomes 1 and the clocks are synchronized
-* What is a "micro-round" of EIG?